 Here are some of the ways you use large expenses to your advantage to maximize travel rewards.

 The best way to take advantage of a considerable expense is by using it to meet a credit card sign up bonus.
 This is particularly true for cards with higher spending thresholds in the range of $5,000 to $10,000 in the first three months.

 Obviously, the easiest way to make this work to your advantage is for those instances where you know the expense is coming.
 For example, if you’re going to renovate your kitchen and need to buy all new appliances.
 If you sign up for a new card in advance, you could possibly meet the spending and get the signup bonus just on those purchases.

-This is a great way to pick up some extra miles you didn’t think you’d be able to earn or you could even sign up for a card you normally wouldn’t have if the requirement would normally be higher than you’re comfortable with.
+This is a great way to pick up some extra miles you didn’t think you’d be able to earn or you could even sign up for a card you usually wouldn’t have since the requirement would be higher than you’re comfortable with.

 Extra Spending Bonuses

-Several cards offer an extra bonus if you spend over a certain amount on a card in a year.
+Several cards offer an additional bonus if you spend over a certain amount on a card in a year.
 Here are some of the offers:

 - World of Hyatt card – One free night certificate at a Category 1-4 hotel after $15,000 spend in your cardmember year